neowinx/vadoma/README.md

 - **elastic.username** : The username of your elasticsearch for authentication
 - **elastic.password** : The password of your elasticsearch for authentication

+## FAQ

+### Why you have created this?

+I could not find a suitable logstash plugin to do this and it was easier for me to create something like this

+### WTF Vadoma means?

+Supposedly *Vadoma* was in the common gypsy names list, so I found adequate to name something that serves to migrate stuff with a gypsy name

+### I dont like this, its ugly, inefficient and it is not programmed in my super awesome language because blablabla...

+Just don't use it... and let others live

 ## License

 [CC0 1.0 (Public Domain)](LICENSE.md)